Snevver/SecDesk-Security-Management-System/README.md

 ## ⚙️ Dependencies

-This project does not have any dependencies that need to be installed seperately from cloning the repository at the moment.
+This project requires the BootstrapCSS and PopperJS packages to function.
+Refer to the 🔧 Setup section for information on how to install these packages.

-## 📄 Transfer info
+## 📄 Transfer information

 This application is currently being hosted using the [Mijndomein](https://www.mijndomein.nl/) webhosting service, and the database is being hosted using [Supabase](https://supabase.com/).
 If you would like to host the database yourself, run the queries in import.sql to set up the tables.
 Do note that a new database will not include any user accounts that were stored in the previous database.